j605/blog/content/post/shorts/Using DNSOverTLS with Unbound.md

 This allowed people to bypass DNS based blocking performed by ISPs which further cemented the idea that one needs encrypted DNS to avoid being censored or worse [MITMed](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) by an authoritarian government by using domain level blocking.
 I prefer DoT over the DoH protocol simply because of latency issues caused by dependency on TCP for the latter.
 DoT works similar to regular DNS over UDP but under a different port.
-One reason for vendors to prefer DoH is due to over eager firewalls blocking all ports except 80 and 443 used by HTTP and HTTPS by default.
+One reason for vendors to prefer DoH, is due to over eager firewalls blocking all ports except 80 and 443, used by HTTP and HTTPS by default.
+In this post, I want to show you how easy it is to get a secure and private DNS at the OS level, so you can do what Firefox does, but for all applications.
 Okay, lets get to the crux of the article!

 # Install and configure unbound
 Unbound is usually available in the repositories of operating systems, Linux and BSD.
-It is therefore advisable to get it from your package manager.
+Install it using your favourite package manager and we can begin!

 The next step is to configure unbound to use root servers to resolve DNS recursively.
 This is useful to first get acquainted with unbound and also to rule out issues if DoT fails to work.